learn-co-students/nyc-web-062518/24-rails-auth/README.md

 ##### What is the difference between Authentication and Authorization?

 Authorization happens after authentication.
-It's about scope, and specific information. _What is the user allowed to see/interact with?_
+It's about scope, and specific information. _What is the user allowed to see/interact with?_; what is the user **authorized** to see.

 ##### How do passwords work?

 Do websites save our passwords?
 And if they do, how are they stored?
-Talk about encryption, and why hashed passwords are encrypted.
-We don't want malicious employees or hackers to see our passwords.
+Should a plaintext password ever be stored?

 ##### What is the difference between hashing and encrypting?